Washington’s three budgets

-The capital budget, sometimes called the construction budget, is how the state invests in buildings and other long-term assets.
-The transportation budget is how roads, ferries, and bridges are built and maintained, and it also funds our state patrol.
-Finally, the operating budget is the largest of the three and pays for everything else, including behavioral health, education, social services, and many other necessary services.
+The capital budget, sometimes called the construction budget, is how we invest in buildings and other long-term assets.
+Much of our work to increase affordable housing and address environmental restoration comes from this budget.
+The transportation budget is how things like roads, ferries, and bridges are built and maintained.
+Finally, the operating budget is the largest of the three budgets and pays for everything else, including behavioral health, education, social services and many other important programs.

-We want to give you some of the highlights in the $52.6 billion 2019-2021 budget, but you can also take a look at the budget documents for more information.
+We want to share with you some highlights in the $52.6 billion 2019-2021 budget, but you can also take a look at the budget document here.

 - Significant investments in continued efforts to fix the state behavioral health system, including expanding community behavioral health beds and services.